sufangwang-npu/ATAC-DEA/README.md

 1)	Example data: no files need to be uploaded.
 ATAC-DEA will use data of breast cancer cell to help you explore it.

-2)	Your own data: upload your peak collection result file generated in pretreatment step and peak calling results files of your data.
+2)	Your own data: upload your peak collection result file generated in preparation step and peak calling results files of your data.
 You can check your data in ‘Check your Sample Sheet’ box.

 2. Select the organism of your data: ATAC-DEA now provides ‘Homo sapiens’ and ‘Mus musculus’ to select.
 When all above is done, select ‘Go Next’ button
 ![image](https://github.com/sufangwang-npu/ATAC-DEA/blob/main/WWW/Tutorial1.jpg)